 If you're reviewing data from your CRM plus other data systems, figure out a way to integrate your key metrics from each system into a single source of truth.
 To make your life even easier, look for something that gives you the ability to track metrics across all your data sources and visualize them on TVs, Dashboards, Graphs, and Quadrants in real-time.

-The goal: total visibility over rep activity and goal acquistion that's available on command, easy to customize, and stylized to deliver maximum coaching insights at a glance.
+The goal: total visibility over rep activity and goal acquisition that's available on command, easy to customize, and stylized to deliver maximum coaching insights at a glance.
+Pro tip: Use a business phone system to automatically track and log rep activity and call data.

 Step #2.
 Codify Daily Sales KPIs